rcky844/knowledge-handbook/Biology/Organisation & Mechanisms/Metabolism & Enzymes/Enzymes/Enzymes.md

 |   Contact lens cleaners   |         Proteases          |                                            Remove protein deposits from contact lenses.                                             |
 | Biological washing powder | Lipase, amylase, proteases |                          Speed up the breakdown of lipids, starch and proteins in food stains on clothes.                           |
 |         Biofuels          |      Several enzymes       |             Break down starch in crops into sugar and ferment sugar to produce ethanol for use as fuels (for vehicles).             |
-##### Advantages of using enzymes in industrial processes
+## Advantages of using enzymes in industrial processes
 *See also: [[Green chemistry]]*

-- <span style="color: lightgreen">Chemical reactions are sped up</span> for mass production with a higher yield of product.
+- <span class="hi-green">Chemical reactions are sped up</span> for mass production with a higher yield of product.
-- Enzymes are <span style="color: violet">specific in action</span> and <span style="color: lightgreen">less likely to generate undesirable products</span>.
+- Enzymes are <span class="hi-green">specific in action</span> and <u>less likely to generate undesirable products</u>.
-- A <span style="color: violet">small amount of enzymes</span>, which are <span style="color: violet">reusable</span>, can <span style="color: lightgreen">convert a lot of substrates into useful products</span>.
+- A <span class="hi-green">small amount of enzymes</span>, which are <span class="hi-green">reusable</span>, can <u>convert a lot of substrates into useful products</u>.
-- Reactions can occur in <span style="color: lightgreen">mild conditions</span> in the presence of enzyme and <span style="color: lightgreen">reduce production cost</span>.
+- Reactions can occur in <span class="hi-green">mild conditions</span> in the presence of enzyme and <span class="hi-green">reduce production cost</span>.
-- <span style="color: lightgreen">Enzyme activity can be easily regulated</span> by adjusting the reaction temperature and pH.
+- <span class="hi-green">Enzyme activity can be easily regulated</span> by adjusting the reaction temperature and pH.
-- Enzymes are <span style="color: lightgreen">non-toxic and biodegradable</span> which can replace certain harmful chemicals of industrial processes and <span style="color: lightgreen">produce fewer pollutants</span>.
+- Enzymes are <span class="hi-green">non-toxic and biodegradable</span> which can replace certain harmful chemicals of industrial processes and <span class="hi-green">produce fewer pollutants</span>.